-In the separated accounts, common costs must first be individually identified then allocated to each service/business in accordance with the Costing Methodology for the Telecommunications Sector.
+In the separated accounts, common costs must first be individually identified by type in accordance with the concessionaire's chart of accounts then allocated to each service/business in accordance with the Costing Methodology for the Telecommunications Sector.
 The allocation of common costs must be identified at first in total and then as a percentage across each business in a transparent and non-discriminatory manner.